SS Parisian: Albano

 On 16 March 1905, Parisian left Liverpool for Canada.
 The next day she called at Moville in County Donegal, Ireland.
 She was carrying 748 passengers, 150 crew, 400 sacks of mail, and about 1,100 tons of cargo.
 Many of her passengers were emigrants, bound for the Northwest Territories.
 On the evening of 25 March, off Chebucto Head, Nova Scotia, she slowed to 1 to 2 kn to await a pilot to take her into Halifax.
-The Hamburg America Line (HAPAG) steamship Albano, carrying 149 passengers, and bound for Philadelphia, was nearby and also awaiting a pilot. at about 17:00 hrs, Albanos bow struck Parisians starboard quarter, about 30 ft from her stern, just aft of her number 5 cargo hatch, making a hole about 4 ft wide and 15 ft deep.
+The Hamburg America Line (HAPAG) steamship Albano, carrying 149 passengers, and bound for Philadelphia, was nearby and also awaiting a pilot.
+At about 17:00 hrs, Albanos bow struck Parisians starboard quarter, about 30 ft from her stern, just aft of her number 5 cargo hatch, making a hole about 4 ft wide and 15 ft deep.

-Parisians Master, Captain JM Johnston, ordered her lifeboats to be swung out ready for launching, and ordered passengers to g to their lifeboat stations and don lifejackets.
+Parisians Master, Captain J.M.
+Johnston, ordered her lifeboats to be swung out ready for launching, and ordered passengers to g to their lifeboat stations and don lifejackets.
 However, he also ordered the engine room to make full speed, for Parisian to try to cover the 15 nmi to her berth in port as swiftly as possible.
 Several tugs came alongside to assist Parisian.
 In about 40 minutes she reached her berth, listing badly, and her sinking stern settled on the harbour bottom as she reached her berth.
 All of her passengers and most of her mail were disembarked unharmed, but much of her cargo was damaged by water.
 Albanos bow was twisted and leaking, and she also hurried into port, but her pumps kept pace with the water entering her forepeak.
 Albanos Master, Captain Kudenhold, alleged that Parisian cut across his bow.
 HAPAG submitted a claim for $150,000 against J&A Allan in an Admiralty court.
 However, the Exchequer Court of Canada found Albano to be fully at fault.